IDSIA/sacred/docs/randomness.rst

   - but reproducibility is important too
   - so we need to be able to fix the randomness => seeds

-sacred helps you with that:
+Sacred helps you with that:

   * auto-generate a seed for each experiment as part of your configuration
   * provide possibility to generate a seed for each captured function call